Skip to Main Content

 The international appetite for Malaysian cooking has grown considerably, reflected in the range of outposts now receiving critical attention beyond the country's borders.
 Fiz in Singapore works with Malaysian references in a fine-dining format.
 Azalina's in San Francisco and Food Terminal in Atlanta address the diaspora appetite in the United States.
 GaGa in Glasgow extends that reach to Scotland.
 Meanwhile, Communal Table by Gēn in George Town and The Planters at The Danna in Langkawi represent the range within Malaysia itself.

 None of those contexts apply to Ah Hei.
-It is not in dialogue with a broader culinary moment.
 It is a 30-year-old bak kut teh shop in Imbi that starts the broth before dawn and has received two consecutive years of Michelin recognition for doing precisely that.
 The distinction matters: not every compelling address in Kuala Lumpur is making an argument about where Malaysian cuisine is going.
 Some are evidence of where it has always been.

 Planning a Visit